Does Jesus Become the Eucharist (Bread)?

 We think it is quite serious to consume the Eucharist without believing ("discerning") that it is the Body of Jesus.
 It is a kind of desecration.
 We don't want to see people hurt themselves that way, and we don't want to be held accountable before God for not paying attention to what he had ordered us to do in Scripture.
 It would banalize the center of our faith.
 We cannot pretend that there is unity by compromising what we believe is the Body of our Lord, the source and summit of our faith.
 We pray for the day when all Christians will be in full unity.
 Here is an article on why the Church refuses communion to some Christians here.

-I (Hugh) attended Catholic Church for 7 years before deciding to become Catholic, and I didn't take the Eucharist during that time.
+I (David) attended Catholic Church for 7 years before deciding to become Catholic, and I didn't take the Eucharist during that time.
 So I understand what it feels like to watch everybody else go up for Communion; however, it didn't keep me away from the Catholic Church.

 What if the Eucharist fell on the ground and a mouse ate it?